While what makes a good surrogate mother can vary from person to person, there are a few common qualities most likely to lead to success:

 6. Create (and Lean On) Your Support System

 It can be tough being a surrogate.
 Unless you know other surrogates, it’s easy to feel like you’re the only one who understands what you’re going through.

-Your support system should be willing to watch your kids while you’re at appointments and take some of your everyday responsibilities off your shoulders.
-It can also be nice to talk to someone about your journey who is not your intended parent or surrogacy professional.
+Your support system should be willing to watch your kids while you’re at appointments and take on some of your everyday responsibilities.
+It can also be nice to talk to someone about your journey that is not your intended parent or surrogacy professional.

-6. Enjoy the Journey!
+7. Enjoy the Journey!

 It’s easy to get caught up in the little details of your surrogacy journey, but don’t forget why you chose this path in the first place.